 The Conservation Fund's certified land base includes most portions of its Working Forest Fund, excluding lands slated for sale over the short term.
-All of the forestland will have working forest conservation easements to ensure long-term forest management and conservation.
-The fund is described in the Working Forest Fund Policy Digest:
+All of the forestlands will have working forest conservation easements to ensure long-term forest management and conservation, or will be sold in fee to State, Federal or other conservation partners committed to the management of working forestland.
+The Forest Management General Strategy is described in the Working Forest Fund Policy Digest: